anamika-pandey925/anamika-pandey925/README.md

 I am currently working on my major project on Women’s Safety and Empowerment and have completed internships at CodTech Solutions, Labmentix, and Shree Laxmi Industries.

-In addition, I am a semi-classical dancer, which helps me stay creative, disciplined, and confident in both my personal and professional life.
+In addition, I am a classical dancer, which helps me stay creative, disciplined, and confident in both my personal and professional life.

 ### 🚀 **Check out my new Portfolio:** [anamika-pandey-portfolio.netlify.app](https://anamika-pandey-portfolio.netlify.app/)
 📄 **Resume:** [Available on my Portfolio](https://anamika-pandey-portfolio.netlify.app/)